Workers’ compensation is a system that states use to compensate employees of private and government employers when they

 Workers’ compensation is generally the exclusive remedy for an employee’s injuries or illnesses arising out of the course of employment, which means that an employee cannot elect to sue the employer for negligence instead of filing a workers’ comp claim.

-For other states please call our national brokerage center at (833) 220-1321 for quick expert help or simply use our form below to find coverage now.
+For workers compensation insurance please call our national brokerage center at (833) 220-1321 for quick expert help or simply use our form below to find coverage now.

 Employers are legally obligated to take reasonable care to assure that their workplaces are safe.
 Nevertheless, accidents happen.
 When they do, workers compensation insurance provides coverage.
 Workers compensation insurance serves two purposes: It assures that injured workers get medical care and compensation for a portion of the income they lose while they are unable to return to work and it usually protects employers from lawsuits by workers injured while working.
 Workers receive benefits regardless of who was at fault in the accident.
 If a worker is killed while working, workers comp (as it is often abbreviated) provides death benefits for the worker’s dependents.

 Workers compensation systems are established by statutes in each state.
 State laws and court decisions control the program in that state and no two states have exactly the same laws and regulations.
 States determine such features as the amount of benefits to which an employee is entitled, what impairments and injuries are covered, how impairments are to be evaluated and how medical care is to be delivered.
 In addition, states dictate whether workers compensation insurance is provided by state-run agencies and by private insurance companies or by the state alone.
 States also establish how claims are to be handled, how disputes are resolved and they may devise strategies, such as limits on chiropractic care, to control costs.
 To learn about the requirements where you live, visit your state’s workers compensation department Web site.
 If your business expands to another state, you may have to deal with very different rules in the new state.
 The discussion here covers the general features of workers compensation programs.